 Therapeutic Counselling (Master of Science)

-English literature and Counselling (Bachelor degree with Honours)
+English Literature and Counselling Skills (Bachelor's degree with Honours)

-MBACP (Registered member of British Association of counselling and Psychotherapy)
+MBACP (Accred) (Registered, accredited member of British Association of counselling and Psychotherapy)

 How long does each therapy session take? ?